sass/sass/proposal/color-4-new-spaces.md

     > Once percentage/number conversions have been normalized, this will throw
     > an error if `adjust` and `channel` are not compatible.

-  * If `valid` is a polar-angle channel, set `channel` to `channel % 360deg`.

-    > While we maintain angles outside the 0-360 range when set explicitly,
-    > we avoid creating them implicitly with hue adjustments.

 * Set `channels` to the result of [normalizing] `channels` in `known-space`.